top of page

 The only thing keeping it from a perfect score is the limited menu and the fact that it’s a little out of the way if you’re not already driving this route.

-Still, for anyone who enjoys unique, locally run cafés that mix charm with imagination, it’s absolutely worth the stop.
+Still, for anyone who enjoys unique, locally run cafés that mix charm with imagination, it’s absolutely worth the visit.

 On Route 1095 between Chiang Mai and Pai, Northern Thailand.